-For the 2020-21 fiscal year and subject to the appropriation funds the of in General Appropriations Act, FLDOE shall develop a competitive solicitation to contract for a mobile panic alert system that may be used by each school district.
+For the 2020-21 fiscal year and subject to the appropriation of funds in the General Appropriations Act, FLDOE shall develop a competitive solicitation to contract for a mobile panic alert system that may be used by each school district.
 Furthermore, FLDOE is required to consult with the MSDHS Public Safety Commission, the FLDE, and the Florida Division of Emergency Management (FDEM) in the development of the competitive solicitation for the mobile panic alert system.